codesprinters/CS-Constitution/CS-Constitution.md

 As a Partner assigned to a Role, you have the authority to control and regulate each Domain of your Role.
 You may do this on a case-by-case basis when others request permission to impact one of your Domains, by considering the request and allowing or withholding permission.

 You may also define **_“Policies”_** for your Domains, which are either grants of authority that allow others to control or cause a material impact within a Domain, or limits on how others may do so when otherwise authorized.
-Before a Policy is valid, you must first publish it in a forum convenient to all Partners who may be impacted.
+Before a Policy is valid, you must first publish it in a forum convenient to all Staff Members who may be impacted.

 The authorities granted to you in this section may be further limited by constraints defined under Section 2.1.3.